 • Use the same amount of applesauce in place of the maple syrup to make these added-sugar-free.

-• Try my pumpkin baby food, too.
+• Try my pumpkin baby food and Pumpkin Protein Muffins, too.

 I’d love to hear what you think of the recipe if you try it, so please comment below with your thoughts!